Joint typical periodic optimization: Statement of results

 \begin{thmx}[Joint TPO for Anosov diffeomorphisms] Let $M$ be a smooth compact Riemannian manifold, with distance function induced by the Riemannian metric, and let $\cA(M)$ be the space of $C^1$ Anosov diffeomorphisms on $M$, equipped with the $C^1$ topology.
 For all $\alpha \in (0,1]$, there is an open dense subset of pairs $(T,\phi)\in \cA(M)\times \Holder{\alpha}(M)$ with the periodic optimization property. \end{thmx}

-A more delicate context for joint typical periodic optimization results, beyond the uniformly hyperbolic setting, arises if we take the space $\cT$ to be a classical one-parameter family of maps of the unit interval $I=[0,1]$, the \emph{beta-transformations} $T_\beta(x)= \beta x \pmod 1$, $\beta>1$.
+A more delicate context for joint typical periodic optimization results, beyond the paradigmatic uniformly hyperbolic setting, arises if we take the space $\cT$ to be a classical one-parameter family of maps of the unit interval $I=[0,1]$, the \emph{beta-transformations} $T_\beta(x)= \beta x \pmod 1$, $\beta>1$.
 Unlike for Lipschitz open distance-expanding maps, not every beta-transformation has TPO: for example if $\beta=2$ then the function $\phi$ given by $\phi(x)\=x$ has no maximizing measure, and it is readily checked that there is an open neighbourhood of $\phi$ in $\Holder{1}(I)$ consisting of functions with no maximizing measure.
 Moreover, it can be shown that there is a dense collection of parameters $\beta\in (1,+\infty)$ for which $T_\beta$ does not have TPO (cf.~Remark~\ref{r_counter_example_simple_beta} and \cite[Theorem~5]{Par60}).
-Perhaps surprisingly, we are nevertheless able to establish that Joint TPO \emph{does} hold for the class of beta-transformations, where $\cT=(1,+\infty)$ is equipped with its usual topology, and $\cT\times\cF=(1,+\infty)\times\Holder{\alpha}(I)$ is equipped with the product topology:
+Rather remarkably, despite this pervasive failure of Individual TPO, we are nonetheless able to establish that Joint TPO \emph{does} hold for the class of beta-transformations, where $\cT=(1,+\infty)$ is equipped with its usual topology, and $\cT\times\cF=(1,+\infty)\times\Holder{\alpha}(I)$ is equipped with the product topology:

 \begin{thmx}[Joint TPO for beta-transformations] Fix $\alpha\in(0,1]$.
 There is an open dense subset of pairs $(\beta,\phi)\in (1,+\infty)\times\Holder{\alpha}(I)$ such that $(T_\beta,\phi)$ has the periodic optimization property. \end{thmx}